How to Install and Configure Really Simple SSL WordPress Plugin

 Table of Contents

-Why SSL certificate is important?
+Why is the SSL certificate necessary?

-I think of course you want even everyone does.
+I think of course you want, even everyone does.
 That’s why a website needs SSL.
 You may also read 20 Benefits of having an SSL Certificate.

 Install and Configure Really Simple SSL Plugin